Skip to content

 Surya Pratap — Founder IncredibleItinerary

 Bordeaux reinvented itself — from a sleepy port city into one of France's most beautiful urban transformations.
-The 18th-century golden limestone architecture, the world's largest wine region on its doorstep, La Cité du Vin museum, and a tram system that means you never need a car.
-Plus the Miroir d'Eau at golden hour is the most photographed reflection in France.
+The 18th-century golden limestone architecture, the world's largest fine wine region on its doorstep, La Cité du Vin museum, and a tram system that means you never need a car.
+The Miroir d'Eau at golden hour is the most photographed reflection in France.

 💰